typemeta/funcj/codec/readme.md

 # Introduction

 **funcj.codec** is a Java framework for round-tripping Java data via a structured data format such as JSON and XML.
-It can serialise Java values into serialised form, and can deserialise the same data back into Java values.
+It can serialise Java object graphs into serialised form, and can deserialise the data back into the same Java values.

+## Features

+* Supports serialisation via JSON and XML, and can be extended to support further formats.
-The framework uses Reflection to determine the structure of Java classes, which is then mirrored in the structure of the serialised data.
+* Serialised form mirrors the structure of the Java data.
-Custom codecs can be registered with the framework, to handle awkward types, or to simply override the default serialisation provided by the framework.
+* Custom codecs can be registered with the framework, to handle awkward types, or to simply override the default serialisation provided by the framework.
-A DSL is provided to simplify the creation of custom codecs.
+  * A fluent API is provided to simplify the creation of custom codecs.

-The framework is extensible allowing support for further data formats to be added.
+* Framework is thread-safe.

+## Limitations

+* Not optimised for speed.

 # Getting Started